Name and place of business

 This category of membership is open to:

-Specialists in Dermatology and/or Venereology of non-European nationality who are certified as specialists outside Europe and who provide evidence of certification to the satisfaction of the Board or Scientists holding a PhD Degree or the equivalent in Dermatology and/or Venereology and/or Cutaneous Biology related subjects and who are engaged in full time research in these or related subjects.
+Specialists in Dermatology and/or Venereology of non-European nationality who are certified as specialists outside Europe and who provide evidence of certification to the satisfaction of the EC or Scientists holding a PhD Degree or the equivalent in Dermatology and/or Venereology and/or Cutaneous Biology related subjects and who are engaged in full time research in these or related subjects.